You can feel it.

 Vitamin D sources

 Sunlight is the most common and efficient way to get your vitamin D. Make an effort to get outside more.
-Go outdoors on your lunch hour, go for a walk, or (my personal favorite) take a nap in the sun.
+Go outdoors during your lunch hour, go for a walk, or (my personal favorite) take a nap in the sun.
 The richest dietary sources of vitamin D are fatty fish.
 Here are foods with good levels of vitamin D:

 - cod liver oil, 1 tablespoon: 1,360 IU